ReDI-School/javascript/Material/Project 2 - week 3 - Functional Programming/teacher_guide.md

 ## **Introduction**

 This guide helps instructors introduce students to **arrays** and **objects**, two foundational data structures in JavaScript.
 Students will also learn functional programming techniques using methods like `map`, `filter`, and `reduce`.
-By the end of this lesson, students will enhance their Pokémon Showcase with filtering and sorting functionality.
+By the end of this milestone, students will enhance their Pokémon Showcase with filtering and sorting functionality.

 ---